FREQUENTLY ASKED QUESTIONS

-Yes, we ship any purchase over $250 for free within the continental US, and ship globally through a variety of carriers to secure the best possible price for you.
+Yes, we ship any purchase for free within the continental US, and ship globally through a variety of carriers to secure the best possible price for you.
 For additional information click here.

 Do you carry the same inventory in all three showrooms?

 For broadloom carpeting, yes we do.
 Because most of our hand-knotted rugs are one of a kind, we do not have identical rugs in all showrooms.
 However, we equally distribute rugs to all three showrooms based on size, color and design so that there are options for all clients in all showrooms.
 We move inventory between showrooms nearly every day so if there is a rug that you would like to see in a particular showroom, we can accommodate that.
 Our sales staff can assist you in person, online or on the phone prior to your visit.